Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 Moulis

-Maucaillou and Poujeaux showed both very fine quality with ripe berries, sweetness, pretty much oak, sappy and full-bodied palate, plus lovely length on the palate.
+Maucaillou and Poujeaux showed fine quality with ripe berries, sweetness, oak, sappy and full-bodied palate, and lovely palate length.
 90-91p.

-Chasse-Spleen was on the other hand lightly on the "cover" with delightful sweetness of fruit and elegance.
+On the other hand, Chasse-Spleen was lightly on the "cover" with delightful sweetness of fruit and elegance.
 88-89p.

 Haut-Médoc